richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 and the role they play in the standards process.

 The IETF and its structure have undergone many changes since 1996, when RFC 2028 was published.
-This document reflects the changed IETF world and obsoletes RFC 2028.
+This document reflects the changed organizational structure of the IETF and obsoletes RFC 2028.

 --- middle